-The Panel considered that the woman was depicted in a confident and controlled manner and that her depiction in lingerie was relevant to the product being sold.
-The Panel considered that the woman was not depicted in a vulnerable position and was not depicted as an object or commodity.
-The Panel considered that there was no focus on a part of the woman's body that was not directly relevant to the product being promoted.
+The Panel noted that the depiction of the women in lingerie was relevant to the product being advertised.
+The Panel considered that the women were not depicted in a vulnerable position and were not depicted as objects.
+Rather, the Panel considered that the women are depicted as the powerful focus of the advertisement and that the man in the advertisement is clearly an employee of the hotel - a bellboy.
+The Panel also noted that the man in the advertisement is not looking at the models.
+The Panel considered that there was no focus on a part of the women's bodies that was not directly relevant to the product being promoted.